rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 	_Logging in to the database server_

-1. Paste the following query into the query window and click **Run** to run the query and create a database table:
+1. Paste the following statements into the query window and click **Run** to create a database table:

 	```sql
 	CREATE TABLE [dbo].[PolarBears]